Dowwie/hermes/README.md

 ## Overview

+The main reason that this project exists is to act as a working example of Elixir's pipeline processing capabilities.

 Hermes is a webhook processing system designed for high throughput and low latency.
 The system implements a complete three-stage pipeline architecture:

 1. **Ingestion** - Fast webhook acceptance with queue-based buffering